 Generally, open grain woods are softer woods and more porous.
 Closed grain woods are harder woods and less porous.

 A moisture meter measures the moisture content of wood.
+Too dry of wood could result in too much wood glue being absorbed into the wood and starving the joint.
+Too much moisture in the wood can inhibit bonding.
+Moisture content is important to consider to avoid swings in shrinkage or expansion stresses post bonding.
 When using adhesives, wood with a moisture content of 4-7% for hardwoods and 6-8% for softwoods is recommended.

 A technique for applying glue, injecting glue is most often used in repair and restoration.
 Glue is injected into small crack or loose joints with the use of a small glue syringe.